 Update (10/12/19) On October 16, 2019, The Game Changers will be available to stream on Netflix.
 The Game Changers is also available on-demand via the iTunes store.

 When the cab drivers at Sundance are talking about a film you made, you know the five years you put into a project were worth every second.
-This was the “incredible and surreal” experience for producer James Wilks at Sundance in January 2018, when his new film The Game Changers made its debut.
+This was the “incredible and surreal” experience for producer James Wilks at Sundance in January 2018, when his new documentary The Game Changers made its debut.

 Wilks is not only a producer of the film, he’s also the star.
 A mixed martial artist, winner of The Ultimate Fighter, and combatives trainer for government agencies, Wilks developed an interest in plant-based eating after he experienced a physical setback.
-In the film, he sets forth on a globe-trotting mission to debunk what he calls “the world’s most dangerous myth: that animal foods are necessary for protein, strength, and optimal health.”
+In the documentary, he sets forth on a globe-trotting mission to debunk what he calls “the world’s most dangerous myth: that animal foods are necessary for protein, strength, and optimal health.”

 The Game Changers—executive produced by three-time Oscar-winner James Cameron (Titanic, Avatar) and directed by Oscar-winner Louie Psihoyos (The Cove)—is now screening at festivals in the U.S. and worldwide, and is slated for public release this fall.
 In the meantime, we caught up with Wilks to get the inside story.

 FOK: What sparked your own journey into the plant-based way of eating?